 This information provides a general overview of Ad Standards Community Panel determinations on complaints about the portrayal of men and women (gender) in advertising.

 It is not a “how to” guide, nor does it cover all situations which require care in gender portrayal.

 It is designed to assist the advertising industry, the self-regulatory body, consumers and others interested in ensuring that portrayal of women and men in advertising is positive, responsible, suitable for general viewing and contributes to the elimination of systemic discrimination based on gender.

-The Board seeks to ensure that the overall impression of any communication does not violate the spirit of gender equality even though the elements may not violate any particular guideline.
+The Community Panel seeks to ensure that the overall impression of any communication does not violate the spirit of gender equality even though the elements may not violate any particular guideline.

 Humour, works of art and historical settings can all be positive elements in advertising.
-However, the Board will consider whether in its opinion, these techniques are used as an excuse to stereotype men or women or to portray behaviour which it considers unacceptable today.
+However, the Community Panel will consider whether in its opinion, these techniques are used as an excuse to stereotype men or women or to portray behaviour which it considers unacceptable today.

-This information refers to specific ASB case numbers to provide practical examples of the issues under discussion.
+This information refers to specific cases considered by the Community Panel to provide practical examples of the issues under discussion.
 These were current at the time of writing and should be used as a starting point only – please refer to case reports for more up to date examples.

 Relevant sections of the AANA Code of Ethics

 2.1 Advertising or Marketing Communications shall not portray people or depict material in a way which discriminates against or vilifies a person or section of the community on account of race, ethnicity, nationality, gender, age, sexual preference, religion, disability, mental illness or political belief.